By: Jay Mittelman

 Payroll and HR shouldn't slow you down.
 Excelforce streamlines workforce management so you can focus on growing your business.

-Under Section 119 of the Internal Revenue Code, employee meals can be tax-free if they meet three conditions:
+Under Section 119 of the Federal Internal Revenue Code, employee meals can be tax-free if they meet three conditions:

 The IRS offers three examples of what counts as a substantial non-compensatory purpose:

 In all these cases, the meals provided by the employer are tax-free.
-In addition, If more than 50% of meals provided at an on-site facility meet IRS criteria for the ‘convenience of the employer,’ then all meals at that facility can be treated as tax-free for employees.
+In addition, if more than 50% of meals provided at an on-site facility meet IRS criteria for the ‘convenience of the employer,’ then all meals at that facility can be treated as tax-free for employees.

 Here’s a real-life example: Boyd Gaming Corp., a casino operator in Nevada, provided meals for employees who were required to stay on the premises during their shifts for security reasons.
 The court ruled that meals were tax-free since they were necessary for business operations.

 Meals provided primarily for employee morale, recruitment, or as part of an employee's compensation are considered taxable income.
 Employers must include the value of these meals in employees’ W-2 wages.
+Examples include:

 Save time and cut payroll headaches with Excelforce.
 Discover how our all-in-one platform makes managing payroll and HR effortless.